xmlFlow/docxToTEI/README.md

 :heavy_check_mark:

-> @Dulip: the file will have either a translation or a synopsis and depending on what occurs the TEI header needs to be modified (see Simon's list).
+> : the file will have either a translation or a synopsis and depending on what occurs the TEI header needs to be modified (see Simon's list).
 In DN we simply use two different xml templates, one for edions with translation and another for editions with synopsis.
 Should we do the same for the word template(s)?
 Or can you programm that the header is automatically modified according to what div is used?]]
 --for "commentary": `<div xml:id="commentary" type="commentary" xml:lang="eng">`

 :heavy_check_mark: We can work with one template, I can modify the header values, depending on whether translation or synopsis available.